longhorn/longhorn/README.md

 # Use the Longhorn with Kubernetes

-Longhorn provides persistent volume directly to Kubernetes through one of the Longhorn drivers.
+Longhorn provides the persistent volume directly to Kubernetes through one of the Longhorn drivers.
 No matter which driver you're using, you can use Kubernetes StorageClass to provision your persistent volumes.

 Use following command to create a default Longhorn StorageClass named `longhorn`.